AN INVITATION FOR GANG SPECIALIST PRESENTERS:

 "Building Trust Between Actors in a Gang Violence Reduction Strategy"

-"Resolving Issues About the Identification of Gang Members and the Maintenance of Investigatory Gang Digital/Database Files"
+"Resolving Issues About the Identification of Gang Members and the Maintenance of Confidential Investigatory Gang Digital/Database Files"

 "The Dynamics of Hybrid Gangs: How They Evolve and Develop"